Dipanshu-Singh-Dev/fantastic-dollop/README.md

 # fantastic-dollop
-This is the repository I created while learning Git &amp; Github.
+This is the repository I created while learning Git and Github.